SoloTürk

-The team uses a specially-painted General Dynamics F-16C Block 40 aircraft which is combat ready.
-SoloTürk formerly operated out of the Akıncı Air Base, but moved to Konya Air Base in 2016 after the coup d'état attempt.
+The team uses a specially-painted General Dynamics F-16C Block-30TM aircraft which is combat ready.
+SoloTürk formerly operated out of the Akıncı Air Base, but moved to Konya Air Base in 2016 after the coup attempt.
 The team has a total of 13 personnel, including two pilots, and uses a CASA CN-235M-100 for transportation.
 Pilots wanting to fly for the team must meet certain criteria before they qualify for a training.
 SoloTürk has received multiple awards for its demonstration flights.

 History

 The development of a one-aircraft aerobatic team started on 25 November 2009.
 The pilots were selected in January 2010 and training started in May the same year, which lasted three months.
-The first display flight was performed on 1 September 2010 to then Turkish Air Force commander Hasan Aksay at the 4th Main Base Jet Command, where the team was stationed until 2016.

-The team made its first public appearance on 15 April 2011 at the Akıncı Air Base in Ankara during the 100th anniversary event of the Turkish Air Force.
-At the final Waddington International Air Show in 2014, SoloTürk ducked under the glide slope on final approach and made an extremely low-pass above the audience watching the aircraft land.
+The first private display flight was performed on 1 September 2010 to then Turkish Air Force commander Hasan Aksay at the Akıncı Air Base in Ankara, where the team would be initially stationed at.
+The team made its first public appearance on 15 April 2011 at the Akıncı Air Base during the 100th anniversary event of the Turkish Air Force.

-The Akıncı Air Base, which was the base of SoloTürk since its forming, was closed following the 2016 Turkish coup d'état attempt as it is alleged that the base was used as the command center of pro-coup military.
-An internal investigation concluded that none of the members of SoloTürk were a part of the Gülen movement.
-The base of the team was moved to the Konya Air Base in October 2016, where the aerobatic demonstration team Turkish Stars are also based at.
+The Akıncı Air Base, which was the base of SoloTürk since its forming, was closed following the 2016 Turkish coup attempt as it was alleged that the base was used as the command center of pro-coup military.
+Demonstrations of SoloTürk were temporarily halted following the attempt as a safety measure.
+An internal investigation within the air force concluded that none of the members of SoloTürk were a part of the Gülen movement.
+The base of the team was moved to the Konya Air Base in October 2016 under the 132nd Squadron Command, where the aerobatic demonstration team Turkish Stars are also based at.

 On 25 January 2017, pilots Erhan Günar and Serdar Doğan flew the SoloTürk F-16, which has a takeoff speed of 300 km/h, at a speed of 180 km/h during a training flight in preparation of the coming year and broke the "slowest flight" record.
 At the inaugural Teknofest on 20 September 2018, a drag race was held between SoloTürk, Red Bull RB8, Kawasaki Ninja H2, Tesla Model S P100D, Aston Martin Vantage, Lotus Evora GT410 and Bombardier Challenger 600.
 The 9-second race was won by Kenan Sofuoğlu who was driving the Kawasaki Ninja H2.
 SoloTürk came third behind the Red Bull RB8 driven by Jake Dennis.

 Before the start of the 2020 Turkish Grand Prix at the Istanbul Park circuit, SoloTürk made a fly-by on the main straight.
-A footage captured by a track-side cameraman showed that the unexpected and sudden sound of the aircraft scared several drivers without headphones.
+Footage captured by a track-side cameraman showed that the unexpected and sudden sound of the aircraft scared several drivers who were walking down the straight without headphones.
 On 21 May 2022, pilot Emre Mert performed the cobra maneuver with the demonstration aircraft.
 With this, SoloTürk became the first team to perform this maneuver with a General Dynamics F-16.